little-brother/dcim-list/README.md

 :arrow_forward: [Official demo](https://youtu.be/6IvzMlW2HjQ)<br />
 :orange_book: [Datacenter Clarity LC for colocation owners and tenants](https://www.downloads.siemens.com/download-center/Download.aspx?pos=download&fct=getasset&id1=A6V10576517)

+## <a name = "toolkit"></a> [DCIM Toolkit](http://www.vigilent.com/products-and-services/vigilent-dynamic-cooling-management-system/) by Vigilent
+> A comprehensive approach to dynamic cooling.
+Protecting uptime and tenant comfort while reducing energy costs.

 ## <a name = "decathlon"></a> [Decathlon for Data Centers](http://new.abb.com/cpm/decathlon-software/decathlon-datacenters) by ABB
 > Decathlon for Data Centers is ABB’s industrial DCIM system for on-premise and hybrid cloud environments.
 At a base level, it is an integration and automation platform to enable transparency and interoperability for continuous optimization and high availability.